lucapisano/ArcESU/README.md

 4. Review and run ESULicenseLink.ps1 to associate each license to the corresponding VM.
 Make sure to change the $subscriptionId and $resourceGroupName before running the script.

 Now you can enjoy Extended Security Updates on Windows Server 2012 VMs!

+# Attention: The Graph API has a limit of 1000 results, if you have more than 1000 VMs onboarded to ARC you may change the Graph query